UPDATE: 2020-09-03 - I'm trying to force myself to use the visual editing tools for WordPress to edit this blog post. Please bear with me.

 There’s a fantastic discussion of red state politics on the wellRED podcast interview of Sarah Smarsh by the three hosts of the show.
 At the 46:00 point in the podcast, the group discusses how they all deliberately chose not to lose their respective accents.
 Smarsh says as part of journalism school, she needed to learn… Continue reading Western accent?

 I just set up a mock election on Selectricity, just to see what it could do, and was pleasantly surprised that they created a very simple interface for creating Schulze/Condorcet elections that pretty much anyone can use.
 I tried getting to this point a few years ago with Electowidget, but sadly didn't get to a… Continue reading Selectricity…yay, someone beat me to the punch

 Apparently, Mayor Nickels plans to propose a parking tax for downtown Seattle to fund transportation.
 Fantastic!
 That means that the people who commute to downtown from Issaquah or wherever pay some for Seattle transportation (as they should) whereas those of us who live and work in Seattle aren't getting disproportionately taxed.

 I'm a big supporter of moving back to a 28 year maximum term on copyrights.
 I've been thinking about how to describe that, and I think I've come up with one way of doing it.
-Rupert Holmes would still be able to earn a living off of his 1979 hit "Escape (The Pina Colada Song)”, but Debby Boone would just now be asked to hop off of the “You Light Up My Life” gravy train that left the station in the fall of 1977.
-I think that that’s more than enough economic motivation society should provide to ensure the creation of such … (ahem) … classics.
+Rupert Holmes would still be able to earn a living off of his 1979 hit "Escape (The Pina Colada Song)",… Continue reading 28 years of “You Light Up My Life”